 - Broken pages missed in our initial site audit that need to be redirected

 - Various subfolders that Google was spending time crawling that didn’t actually play a role in our SEO keyword ranking strategy

 We created an action plan based on these findings, and worked with a web development team to ensure they were addressed.

 Once the log file findings were implemented, we saw the following results (comparing 30 days with the previous 30 days):

 - e-commerce transactions increased by 25%

 - Increase in Google organic e-commerce revenue by 25%

-As with all SEO strategies, it’s important to make sure Google is able to acknowledge the changes you’re making so that it is able to reward your site accordingly.
-Running a log file analysis is one of the best ways you can make sure this happens, regardless of the technical SEO fixes you are implementing.
+As with all SEO strategies, it’s important to make sure Google acknowledges the changes you’re making and rewards your site accordingly.
+Running a log file analysis is one of the best ways you can make sure this happens, regardless of the other technical SEO fixes you are implementing.